-At Hogan Chiropractic, we take a great deal of pride in the versatility and variety of conditions for which we can provide treatment.
+At Hogan Spine & Rehab, we take a great deal of pride in the versatility and variety of conditions for which we can provide treatment.
 One of the conditions that we see on a regular basis is neuropathy.
-Neuropathy can either be an acute or chronic medical condition that impacts the ability of the body’s nerves to function in an appropriate manner.
+Neuropathy can either be an acute or chronic medical condition that impacts the ability of the body's nerves to function in an appropriate manner.
 When someone has neuropathy, this can lead to serious quality of life issues.
-At Hogan Chiropractic, we are here to provide comprehensive treatment for neuropathy.
+At Hogan Spine & Rehab, we are here to provide comprehensive treatment for peripheral neuropathy in Sugar Land.
 Take a look at some of the important information we have put together below.

 If someone is suffering from neuropathy, there are a handful of possible causes.
 Some of the most common causes of neuropathy include:

 Diabetes: Diabetes is one of the most common chronic medical conditions in the United States.
 When someone has diabetes, it is important to manage insulin and blood sugar levels.
 High levels of glucose can damage the body's nerves.
 This can lead to the development of something called diabetic neuropathy.
 This can lead to neuropathic pain, making it hard for someone to sense changes in temperature and pressure.
 This can even lead to the development of diabetic ulcers.